dawapaljor/tibcert-blog/src/content/blog/2022-03-14-device-security-in-the-battle-against-censorship-and-surveillance-in-mobile-phones.md

 category: Reports
 tags:
   - vpn
-  - 'surveillance '
+  - surveillance
-  - 'security '
+  - security
-  - 'privacy '
+  - privacy
-  - 'mobile security '
+  - mobile security
-  - 'censorship '
+  - censorship
 description: >-
   We live in an era of digital revolution, where information access and exchange are just one click away from us, thanks to the internet and the rise of